kimble4/CrossMgr/CrossMgrVideo/helptxt/QuickStart.md

 * __Camera Resolution__:  The resolution of the camera to use.
 Use MAXxMAX for maximum resolution.
 Check your camera specs for details on which resolutions are supported - some cameras can only support lower frame rates at the highest resolutions.
 * __Frames per second__:  The frames per second.
 See notes below for more details.
 * __FourCC__:  The image encoding from the camera.
 For maximum performance, try setting this to MJPG (the default).
 If that doesn't work, set it to Blank.
+* __Release camera when capture disabled__:  If selected, the camera device is closed when __Tools/Disable Capture__ is selected.
+Otherwise, the camera device is kept open (uses more CPU, but resumes more quickly).

 __Notes:__